yfan117/2D-Game-Engine/README.md

 # 2D Game Engine
-PNW CS club role playing game project
+Purdue Northwest 2D Java game engine project

-View presentation sliders for brief understanding the project.
+View power point for brief presentation.

 Due to resources files being too large.
 There's not a good way of uploading them to Github efficiently.
 Use below link to download from Google Drive